 Islam and Democracy

-Thirty years later, Hezbollah still preferred an Islamic state.
+Nearly four decades later, Hezbollah still prefers an Islamic state.
 As a jihadist Islamist organization, it would be anathema for Hezbollah to renounce the idea of living in a state run under Islamic Sharia law.
-But its leadership long ago accepted that Lebanon’s multi-sectarian and pluralist environment were not suited to the establishment of an Islamic state.
-Instead, Hezbollah debated acceptable alternatives.
+But its leadership long ago accepted that Lebanon’s multi-sectarian and pluralist environment are not suited to the establishment of an Islamic state.
+Instead, Hezbollah has debated acceptable alternatives.

 In its 2009 “Political Document,” Hezbollah repeated its long-standing rejection of Lebanon’s sectarian political system, which it considered “a strong constraint to the achievement of true democracy under which an elected majority may govern and an elected minority may oppose.”
 Until political sectarianism is abolished, Hezbollah argued that “consensual democracy will remain the fundamental basis of governance in Lebanon.”